YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    R[EAD][:tvexpr] (glvn|*glvn|glvn\#intexpr)[:numexpr]|strlit|fcc[,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * A subscripted or unsubscripted global or local variable name specifies a variable into which to store the input; the variable does not have to exist prior to the READ; if the variable does exist prior to the READ, the READ replaces its old value.
 * When an asterisk (*) immediately precedes the variable name, READ accepts one character of input and places the ASCII code for that character into the variable.
-* When a number-sign (#) and a positive non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB/GT.M reads the number of characters specified by the integer expression or a terminator character in the input stream or the optional timeout expires, whichever occurs first.
+* When a number-sign (#) and a positive non-zero integer expression immediately follow the variable name, the integer expression determines the maximum number of characters accepted as input to the read; such reads terminate when YottaDB reads the number of characters specified by the integer expression or a terminator character in the input stream or the optional timeout expires, whichever occurs first.
 * The optional numeric expression specifies a time in seconds at most, for which the command waits for input to be terminated.
 When a timeout is specified, if the input has been terminated before the timeout expires, $TEST is set to 1 (true), otherwise, $TEST is set to 0 (false).
 When a READ times out, the target variable takes the value of the string received before the timeout.
-* To provide a concise means of issuing prompts, YottaDB/GT.M sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
+* To provide a concise means of issuing prompts, YottaDB sends string literal and format control character (!,?intexpr,#) arguments of a READ to the current device as if they were arguments of a WRITE.
 * An indirection operator and an expression atom evaluating to a list of one or more READ arguments form a legal argument for a READ.
 * In UTF-8 mode, the READ command uses the character set value specified on the device OPEN as the character encoding of the input device.
 If character set "M" or "UTF-8" is specified, the data is read with no transformation.
 If character set is "UTF-16", "UTF-16LE", or "UTF-16BE", the data is read with the specified encoding and transformed to UTF-8.
 If the READ command encounters an illegal character or a character outside the selected representation, it generates a run-time error.
 The READ command recognizes all Unicode line terminators for non-FIXED devices.

-For more information on READ, devices, input, output and format control characters, refer to Chapter 9: “Input/Output Processing”.
+For more information on READ, devices, input, output and format control characters, refer to `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.

 --------------------
 Set